dotnet/docs-aspire/docs/extensibility/custom-component.md

 :::code source="snippets/MailDevResource/MailDevResource.NewsletterService/Program.cs":::

-The most noteable changes in the preceding code are:
+The most notable changes in the preceding code are:

 - The replacement of the registration for the official .NET `SmtpClient` with the call to the `AddMailKitClient` extension method.
 - Replacing both `/subscribe` and `/unsubscribe` map post calls to instead inject the `MailKitClientFactory` and use the `ISmtpClient` instance to send the email.